aleksbn/tictactoe/README.md

 and voila!
 The app is running on address [http://localhost:3900/](http://localhost:3900/)

 # Frontend start, install and running the app
 Head to the [https://github.com/aleksbn/tictactoe-react](https://github.com/aleksbn/tictactoe-react) and download the frontend app.
-Repeat the stepps of downloading cude, isntalling libraries and starting the app.
+Repeat the stepps of downloading code, isntalling libraries and starting the app.
 Of course, mongodb is already started and there's no need for doing it again.

 # Architecture considerations
 Project is using 3 layers: